 The divided pocket on the front is for earbuds and a stylus.
 I think the next version might have a zippered pocket on the inside for these items, leaving the front cover open to some creative patchwork.

 Isn’t this robot fabric perfect for an iPad Mini case?
 The fabric is from the Mechanical Genius line by Mo Bedell for Timeless Treasures.
-You’ll be seeing more of it before too long because I’m using it in two baby quilts, currently under construction.
+You’ll be seeing more of the robot fabric before too long because I’m using it in two baby quilts, currently under construction.